 4. Keeping the line between human and digital transparent is tricky

 In speculative literature, visions of the future are often filled with human-machine hybrids.
 Things like virtual reality, AR and digital avatars already blur this line.
 One ethical guideline that may follow from this is the aim to be as transparent about is as possible.

 As social media applications make their way to VR, we are probably going to face new versions of the questions that arose some ten years ago with virtual world Second Life: what does projecting your own identity to a virtual world mean in terms of “real life”: new strong experiences and forms of communication are sure to bring their own privacy and safety issues, for example.

 What are the building blocks of the current ethics discussion in tech?

-By following the discussion around the topics above, it seems that the current ethical principles are drawn from the following sources: human rights, laws and regulations such as GDPR – and last but not least, the social responsibility of individual companies.
+By following the discussion around the topics above, it seems that the current ethical principles are drawn from the following sources: human rights, laws and regulations such as GDPR and Web Accessibility Directive (see our blog post on the topic) – and last but not least, the social responsibility of individual companies.

 Besides the official regulations, we need to start building an environment of trust when it comes to technology.
 This could even be seen as an expansion of the ethics courses currently offered by our public schools.

 That being said, any all-encompassing rules for these questions are not likely to be agreed upon in the near future.
 What instead remains vital is a responsible mindset and transparent motives in all software projects.